KabukiStarship/KabukiToolkit/docs/assets/readme.md

-# Seam Tree Node Assets
+# Document Assets

-This folder contains assets that are shared between every application in this seam tree node.
+This folder contains assets created by Kabuki Starship and not third-party resources.

 ## Author